LAKERS TOGETHER: Find out how we're moving forward.

 - Encourage your remote students to mute their microphones until they are ready to talk or ask a question.

-- As the instructor, you can also mute all microphones, or individual microphones in either Blackboard Collaborate or Zoom.
-You won’t want to hear background noises from students joining remotely so it’s important that their microphones are muted.
+- As the instructor, you can also mute all microphones or individual microphones in either Blackboard Collaborate or Zoom.
+You won’t want to hear background noises from students joining remotely so their microphones must be muted.

 - If any of your in-seat students bring a device and also connect to your virtual session, they should mute their speakers to avoid echo audio feedback.

-TIP: Recruit students in the classroom joining a virtual session to help monitor the chat, activities, and needs of the remote learners.
+TIP: Recruit students in the classroom to join a virtual session to help monitor the chat, activities, and needs of the remote learners.

 SHARE Content and Course Materials

-- If you are requiring student attendance or participation, once you launch your session in either Blackboard Collaborate or Zoom, you will see the students joining your session in the participate list.
+- If you are requiring student attendance or participation, once you launch your session in either Blackboard Collaborate or Zoom, you will see the students joining your session in the participant list.